 As a legal requirement, we have to ensure that our towing vehicles are road worthy and have passed their compulsory MOT and advised regular service at the recommended intervals.
-Whilst trailers don’t require any legal form of MOT, it’s up to the owner, or user, to keep them in a correct and roadworthy condition.
+Whilst trailers don’t require any legal form of MOT, it’s up to the owner, or user, to ensure their Box Van or Tipper Trailer is safe to be on the road.
+It is imperative that they are kept in a correct and roadworthy condition.
 Similar to the towing vehicle there are benefits of regular servicing, like avoiding expensive repair bills, increasing the lifespan and resale value, and ultimately reducing the risk of causing an accident.

 Apart from the regular in depth service, there are regular checks which users should make before every journey;

 Doors – it might sound like an obvious one but make sure all doors are locked into position.